reactjs/react.dev/beta/src/content/reference/react/useImperativeHandle.md

 <Intro>

-`useImperativeHandle` is a React Hook lets you customize the handle exposed as a [ref.](/learn/manipulating-the-dom-with-refs)
+`useImperativeHandle` is a React Hook that lets you customize the handle exposed as a [ref.](/learn/manipulating-the-dom-with-refs)

 ```js
 useImperativeHandle(ref, createHandle, dependencies?)